 - Warranty: Frame lifetime / Motor 5 years / Tread Belt 5 years / Mechanical & Electronic 5 years / Wear Parts 5 years / Labor 1 year

-RTM Frame construction
+RTM Frame Construction

 The machine also integrates several ABS parts, such as the motors cover, the side rail covers, and the console dashboard.

 The fully assembled machine is relatively large.
 It is approx—75″ (190 cm) long and 30″ (76 cm) wide.
-Like any other treadmill, it is advisable to leave at least two feet of clearance on each side of it and at least three feet or more at the rear of the deck for ease of access and safe usage.
+Like any other treadmill, it is advisable to leave at least two feet of clearance on each side and at least three feet or more at the rear of the deck for ease of access and safe usage.

 The handrails have long padded grips and curved down grips at the rear to make it easier to stand up from a wheelchair if it’s the case.
 But, of course, if you want to use this treadmill as a regular one, these bars easily detach so you can have more room for running at high speeds.